firefyd/Porfolio-Website/README.md

 Added tracking with cloudflare web analytics, may later expand with google web analytics 4 or placing references to it on the website itself.

-Updated header with mobile width burger menu and WCAG compliance.
+Updated header with mobile with burger menu and WCAG compliance.